Oscar Zuniga's Aviation Homepage

 Here's another inflight photo of Marvin's plane

 Here's my instrument panel (unpainted and still showing a bit of etch from the waterjet cutting in this photo), with instruments temporarily mounted to see how things will fit.
 Starting to look like a machine of some sort, eh?
-Space in the center of the panel is for the Icom IC-A4 "Sport" handheld COMM and Magellan 2000 GPS.
+Space in the center of the panel is for the Icom handheld COMM and Garmin GPSMap 196.
 My entire electrical system consists of the ignition toggle switch for the single magneto (left) and a fuse for the magneto-driven tachometer (right).

 Here's my construction philosophy.
-I intend to construct a modified KR-2S, but it will require at least 2000 hrs. of construction time and considerable shop space to do it right.
-In the meantime, I'm constructing a simpler project in order to learn and develop the skills needed for the KR project (wood gluing, foam/fiberglass construction, systems installation, fittings and control surfaces, etc.)... this critter is a Barnard M-19 "Flying Squirrel", and is expected to be the first plans-built M-19 if I ever get it done!
-Not only has this gotten me started learning the needed skills, but the plan is that it will give me something to fly while the KR is being built (at least 2 years).
-For the Flying Squirrel I will be using the 1835cc Volkswagen as converted and developed by Great Plains Aircraft Supply, but for the KR I have acquired a Corvair 110 engine which I'm in the process of converting for aircraft use.
-I'll make some Corvair links soon; this is a good engine!
-So read on to get more information on the KR or the M-19!
+I originally intended to construct a modified KR-2S, but it would have required at least 2000 hrs. of construction time and considerable shop space to do it right.
+I then decided to construct a simpler project in order to learn and develop the skills needed for the KR project (wood gluing, foam/fiberglass construction, systems installation, fittings and control surfaces, etc.)... this critter is a Barnard M-19 "Flying Squirrel", and is expected to be the first plans-built M-19 if I ever get it done!
+Not only has this gotten me started learning the needed skills, but it has whetted my appetite for building.
+In order to maintain my flying skills while I build, I purchased a complete and flying Pietenpol Air Camper from a fine Louisiana gentleman and I enjoy the open cockpit simplicity of the Piet.
+For the Flying Squirrel I will be using an 1835cc Volkswagen as converted and developed by Great Plains Aircraft Supply; read on to get more information on the KR, the Corvair engine conversion, or the M-19!

-There are mailing lists available on both the KR and the M-19, for anyone wanting to get instant assistance on-line.
+There are mailing lists and facebook groups available on the KR, the Corvair, and the Pietenpol for anyone wanting to get instant assistance on-line.
 These lists work!
-You can get more information on the KRNet or the Squirrel Net by clicking on the links below, or e-mail me directly for more information.
+You can get more information on the KRNet or the Squirrel Net (on io.groups) by clicking on the links below, or e-mail me directly for more information.
 Interactive dialog with builders and pilots will help you with tips, answers to questions, information on building or flying your homebuilt, tools and methods, nifty links to other aviation-related sites, or just good old hangar flying.
 Go for it!

 Want more info?
 Read all about The Barnard M-19 "Flying Squirrel" here!!